Google Maps Platform Support and Resources

 - Give plenty of details in your post to help others understand your problem.
-Consider including code snippets, logs, or a link to screenshots.
+Consider including code snippets, logs, or links to screenshots.

-- If you need help with your map, please include a link to an example web page.
-Most people will not debug errors in your code without a live web page demonstrating the issue.
-If you're finding it difficult to host your code online, use a service like jsFiddle or urloritdidnthappen.
+- Please include a code snippet that demonstrates the problem.
+Most people will not debug errors in your code without a simple sample that easily reproduces the problem.
+If you find it difficult to host your code online, use a service like JSFiddle.